Reconstructing the Pagan Religion of Tibet

 Recent Discoveries

+This situation changed dramatically in 2005 with the discovery of a large number of manuscripts constituting the ritual repertoire of a class of priests, called Leyu, in the Sino-Tibetan borderlands.
 Although facsimiles of some 35,000 folios of these manuscripts have now been, or are due shortly to be, published in China, other than the PI and members of his team, no one has worked on them owing to difficulties of script, language, and the concepts conveyed.

-Preliminary Findings
+Preliminary Investigations

 Preliminary investigations suggest that these texts contain genuinely archaic non-Buddhist rituals and narratives closely resembling those of the early sources that are already known.

-Project Goals
+Project Proposal

 Using state-of-the-art computational humanities tools such as Handwritten Text Recognition and Natural Language Processing in conjunction with the methods of philology, comparative religion, and anthropology, PaganTibet proposes to undertake a systematic study of the Leyu manuscripts.
-The project aims to:

-2. Create an annotated catalogue of its contents.
+2. An annotated catalogue of its contents.

 This will provide the first-ever reconstruction of Tibetan Pagan religion.